Explore this course:

 Literature and Language in the Workplace

 This, the core module for the MA in English Studies, will combine an introduction to electronic, microfilm, and paper tools with an in-depth exposure to the way in which close reading can be aided by consideration of reception history, literary theory, historical backgrounds, and stage history.
-Students will learn by way of and demonstrate skills in online discussions.
-Students who complete this module will have developed skills that are transferable to various employment situations, especially publishing.
+You will learn by way of and demonstrate skills in online discussions.
+Those who complete this module will have developed skills that are transferable to various employment situations, especially publishing.
 The module will be very useful for and interesting to secondary and post-16 English teachers, particularly those whose degrees are not recent.

 15 credits